Institutional Inventory v. Individual ‘Footprint’

 1. On-Site Combustion [Scope 1]

-Vehicles owned by the school district produce GHG emissions, including this includes regular student busing and busing for athletics and field trips (as well as any other vehicles owned and operated by the district).
+Vehicles owned by the school district produce GHG emissions, including regular student busing and busing for athletics and field trips (as well as any other vehicles owned and operated by the district).

 Note that this has to be calculated separately for each type of fuel (Diesel, gasoline, or natural gas) used in district vehicles.
 (Busing emissions for a single school can be estimated by comparing it to the district as a whole.
 Since actual emissions vary from bus to bus, this is not 100% accurate, but is a reasonable estimate.)